secret-agent-B/notify-me-atc/README.md

 ### Logging

-Certainly!
-Here's a reworded version of your instructions:

----

 **Structured Logging and Seq: A Better Solution**

 When working with structured logging, relying on Notepad to view logs isn't ideal.
 Instead, I recommend using **Seq**, a more robust solution.
 Seq allows you to centralize and manage logs effectively.
 Here's how to set it up: